Pow R. Toc H.

 "Pow R. Toc H." is an instrumental, with vocal effects, by the English rock band Pink Floyd on their 1967 album The Piper at the Gates of Dawn.
+It is the band’s first instrumental.
 In addition to the vocal effects, the piano is a prominent instrument in the piece.

 Background

 Toc H. was the army signallers' code for "TH", representing Talbot House, a club where officers and enlisted men were equals, which later became an interdenominational Christian fellowship organization serving the community.

-According to Nick Mason, the original four members of Pink Floyd (Syd Barrett, Roger Waters, Richard Wright and Mason) were present at Abbey Road Studios and watched the Beatles record "Lovely Rita" from Sgt.
+According to Nick Mason, the original four members of Pink Floyd (Syd Barrett, Roger Waters, Richard Wright and Nick Mason) were present at Abbey Road Studios and watched the Beatles record "Lovely Rita" from Sgt.
 Pepper's Lonely Hearts Club Band.
 Voice effects and noises similar to those used in "Lovely Rita" could be heard in "Pow R. Toc H.", recorded in the next studio during the same period.

 Waters also uses the "scream" he later used in "Careful with That Axe, Eugene".